athenasbane/budproject/README.md

 Thank you for this opportunity!
 This was my first time using styled-components in React and really enjoyed using it.

+Given more time and experience with the tech I really believe that I could have done a better job of this.

+## Commands

+`npm start` starts the application on port 3000
+`npm build` builds the application in production mode `npm test` runs tests (when updating the components you may need to update the snapshots using 'npm test -- -u') `npm run lint` for eslinting
+`npm run format` for prettier formating

 # Further Improvements

 -   Move all snapshots into a testing folder
+-   Improve accessibility by rethinking sematic html elements I'm not sure if main then articles is the right way to go.
 -   Improve tests using .toHaveStyleRule() from styled-components
 -   Sort Babel styled component issue (the snapshots aren't pulling through the classNames which could be right since they change but seems concerning to me.)
 -   Move the API call into a state manager such as redux thunk allowing